-the Theatre Workshop, entertained the Playwith an intensely interesting talk, in which she with the Players and the Workshop, being with the Players and the Workshop, being willy engaged in working for creative interests and art, might be of great help to each other.
-Anna Caldwell Boyd, Miss Imogene Wash-Miss Frances Judd and Mrs. Phanor Eder the club member entertainers for the evening.
+Thursday evening, November 8th, at the home of Walter Hartwig, Miss Lois Perkins, Assistant Secretary of the Theatre Workshop, entertained the Players with an intensely interesting talk, in which she showed that the Players and the Workshop, being mutually engaged in working for creative interests of the same art, might be of great help to each other.
+Mrs. Anna Caldwell Boyd, Miss Imogene Washburne, Miss Frances Judd and Mrs. Phanor Eder were the club member entertainers for the evening.